"

 Knowing the Difference Between Accommodations and Modifications

-Students who qualify for an Individualized Education Program or a 504 Plan will be eligible for accommodations or modifications to help them succeed in the classroom, depending on their needs.
-However, the terms accommodations and modifications have different meanings, so you will want to be sure to know the difference between the two.
 According to Understood, “An accommodation changes how a student learns the material.
 A modification changes what a student is taught or expected to learn” (The difference between accommodations and modifications).
 While accommodations do not impact what students learn, they do impact how they learn the material.
-On the other hand, modifications allow the material to be adapted so that students can successfully learn.
+On the other hand, modifications allow adaptation of the material so that students can successfully learn.

 Practice